-- SFMOMA is one of the largest museums of modern and contemporary art in the US - its collection includes over 33,000 works of art displayed in 170,000 square feet (16,000 m2) of galleries
+- SFMOMA is one of the largest museums of modern and contemporary art in the US - its collection includes over 47,000 works

-- The recent (2016) Snøhetta-designed expansion has given the SFMOMA nearly 3x the gallery space it had previously, so the artworks - by Jackson Pollock, Willem de Kooning, Jasper Johns, Robert Rauschenberg and many many more - on display here can breathe
+- The recent (2016) Snøhetta-designed expansion has given the SFMOMA nearly 3x the gallery space it had previously

 Not just one of the largest museums in the US, SFMOMA is also one of its finest.
 Regularly rotating exhibits plus a hefty permanent collection, displayed on the seven floors of the striking Snøhetta expansion make this a museum well worth your time in San Francisco.

-Soak up works by Andy Warhol, Jackson Pollock, Willem de Kooning, Jasper Johns, Francis Bacon and many more of the art world's big names.
-The SFMOMA's current collection includes over 33,000 works of painting, sculpture, installation, photography, architecture, design and media arts!
+Soak up works by Andy Warhol, Frida Kahlo, Jackson Pollock, Willem de Kooning, Jasper Johns and many more of the art world's big names.
+SFMOMA's current collection includes over 47,000 works of painting, sculpture, installation, photography, architecture, design and media arts!

-There are also more than 1,100 works from the Fisher Collection, one of the world's best private collections of modern and contemporary art collected by the founders of Gap Inc.
+There are also more than 1,100 works from the Fisher Collection, one of the world's best private collections of postwar and contemporary art collected by the founders of Gap Inc.